Roasted Garlic and Rosemary Cauliflower

 • Add the cauliflower to the bowl of a food processor and pulse for a minute Then add in all the remaining ingredients and blend until smooth and creamy.
 If you want your cauliflower to be thicker, add only 2 tablespoons of butter.
 If it want it a little thinner, add in 2 tablespoons of heavy cream.

 • Serving with a pat of butter and fresh rosemary over the top.
-Store leftovers in the fridge for a few days or freeze.
+Store leftovers in the fridge in an airtight container for a few days or freeze.

 Nutrition Facts